 Thought for the week

-During this unusual period of social isolation, we hope that Friends who are staying at home or are in hospital will worship where they are on Sundays from 10.30 to 11.30 and particularly hold in the Light all who are ill or frightened.
-In this way we hope to sustain a strong worshipping Meeting together.
+During this unusual period of social isolation, we hope that Friends will “worship where they are” on Sundays from 10.30 to 11.30.
+For those who enjoy online meetings, there is also the option of using Zoom.
+Please contact Marian McNichol to join.
+In this way we hope to sustain together a strong worshipping Meeting.
 We hope to have a new “thought for the week” here each week, with the hope that it may be used as an aid to our “gathering” as a meeting each Sunday morning.
+Previous “Thoughts” can be found here.
 If you have suggestions for passages, please contact Sue Cariss.
-We also have a group on the easy to use Telegram application.
+We also have a private group for members and attenders of Settle Meeting on the easy to use Telegram application.
 If you would like to join this, please contact John Asher.

 Settle Quaker Meeting is an oasis for contemplation, meditation, and spiritual well-being.
 We want all who visit to leave feeling refreshed, inspired and at peace.